Temporal bandwidth of consecutive polariton condensation

 To investigate the intrinsic limitations of the temporal separation of consecutive polariton condensates, we utilise a $\pi-$conjugated ladder-type polymer, MeLPPP \cite{Schweitzer1999}, strongly coupled to the optical resonance of a conventional double distributed Bragg reflector planar microcavity.
 In this type of strongly coupled polymer microcavities, the hallmarks of polariton Bose-Einstein condensation were previously observed under non-resonant optical pumping \cite{Plumhof2013}, as well as vibron-mediated polariton relaxation \cite{Zasedatelev2019}.
 Here, we perform a single-shot imaging of the polariton emission both in real- and k-space and characterise the polariton condensate, under a single 200 fs pulse tuned at one vibron above the ground polariton state.
-Fig.\ref{fig:2}a shows the incident fluence dependence of the single-shot, time-integrated, polariton emission, normalised on pump-threshold, $P_{\rm th}$ (grey vertical line), wherein we observe a clear onset of polariton condensation (see SI section II for full characterisation \cite{SI_references}).
+Figure \ref{fig:2}a shows the dependence of the single-shot, polariton emission integrated over a $70\times70~\rm\upmu m$ region of interest (ROI) in real-space, see the top right inset of Fig.\ref{fig:2}b, on the incident fluence normalised on pump-threshold, $P_{\rm th}$ (gray vertical line), wherein we observe a clear onset of polariton condensation (see SI section II for full characterisation \cite{SI_references}).
 The two insets show characteristic dispersion images from below (left) and above (right) $P_{\rm th}$.
 Next, we introduce a consecutive pump-pump configuration with a variable time-delay between the pulses.
-We fix the incidence fluence of each pulse at $1.7P_{\rm th}$ and perform a time-delay scan in the $[-10, 10]$ ps range.
-The recorded, single-shot, spatially integrated, polariton emission is presented with red dots in Fig.\ref{fig:2}b.
-We observe two amplification maxima at $\sim\pm2~\rm ps$.
-The non-monotonous time-delay dependence is phenomenologically attributed to the amplification of the residual polariton population that acts as a ``seed" for stimulating the relaxation of polaritons from the second pulse towards some preferential mode.
+We fix the incidence fluence of each pulse at $1.7P_{\rm th}$ and perform a time-delay scan.
+The recorded, single-shot, spatially-integrated, polariton emission is presented with red dots in Fig.\ref{fig:2}b.
+We observe two amplification maxima at time-delays ($\tau$) $\sim\pm1.7~\rm ps$.
+The non-monotonous $\tau$-dependence is phenomenologically attributed to the amplification of the residual polariton population that acts as a ``seed" for stimulating the relaxation of polaritons from the second pulse towards the LPB modes.
+The emission intensities at both zero- and large-time-delays ($|\tau|>5$ ps) are trivial and entirely governed by a single pulse experiment and correspond to the values of $I(2\times P)$ and $2\times I(P)$ intensity levels of the normalized pump power dependence of Fig.\ref{fig:2}a.
+For $|\tau|>2$ ps, with reducing the temporal separation between two consecutive pump pulses, the intensity of emission increases; see Fig.\ref{fig:2}b.
+This observation is in agreement with previous report, wherein polariton amplification into a ``seeded" mode exceeded in relaxation efficiency spontaneously-driven polariton condensation \cite{Zasedatelev2019}.